tap349/tap349.github.io/_posts/2017-02-27-monads-in-ruby.md

   use `bind` when you need to pass function result down the chain:

   - function updates operation model

-    function must always return `Either` monad:
-    either wrap model/error in `Either` monad manually or convert `Try` monad to `Either` one if using the former

 - `fmap` (all monads)